President Barack Obama, Technophile-in-Chief

 Third, Obama champions inclusion of and constructive interaction between persons of differing ideological perspectives, particularly differing religious and non-religious persuasions.
 This is evident in his attempt to emulate Abraham Lincoln’s team of rivals, and in speeches such as his “Call to Renewal” keynote in 2006.
 He repeated this perspective in the inaugural address, stating, “For we know that our patchwork heritage is a strength, not a weakness.
 We are a nation of Christians and Muslims, Jews and Hindus – and nonbelievers.”
 Of all persons, Mormon Transhumanists, whose perspectives many deem the most unlikely and strange of combinations, should appreciate the will and work to bridge differences of ideology.

 I applaud President Obama, and look forward with hope that he will prove to be the kind of leader we need in our rapidly changing world.

-[Thanks for reading!
-You might also like "Mormons, Politics and Extra Ordinaries".]
+If you like these thoughts, you might also like “Mormons, Politics and Extra Ordinaries.”